 - Working with ecosystems for collective impact.

 These ambitions were agreed to by the Deloitte Global Executive and Board in early FY2021 and will now serve as the roadmap for the coming decade.

-Deloitte’s sustainability service lines continue to grow.
-They currently include environmental sustainability services related to strategy, resource productivity, risk mitigation, attest services and supply chain.
+The WorldClimate agenda will complement the growing sustainability services provided by Deloitte firms.
+Offerings currently include environmental sustainability services related to strategy, resource productivity, risk mitigation, attest services and supply chain.
 Renewable energy services are also expanding as clients explore innovative supply arrangements.
-And Deloitte has engaged with clients on a broad range of environmental sustainability topics including energy, water, greenhouse gas emissions, plastics, circular economy and supply chain.
+And Deloitte firms have engaged with clients on a broad range of environmental sustainability topics, including energy, water, greenhouse gas emissions, plastics, circular economy and supply chain.

 While the WorldClimate strategy was being developed in FY2020, sustainability activities continued to be advanced across the organization, including some notable accomplishments.

 Supplier Code of Conduct and Our Commitment to Responsible Business Practices

 This year, Deloitte introduced a new Supplier Code of Conduct applicable across the organization.
 The code establishes a consistent baseline for doing business with Deloitte, and sets out expectations around issues of human rights, labor, the environment, integrity, ethics and anti-corruption.
 Some of the environmental measures the code encourages include improving resource efficiency, minimizing and eliminating waste, developing innovative environmental practices, and measuring and reducing pollution and emissions.